quanteda/quanteda.corpora/README.md

-quanteda: Quantitative Analysis of Textual Data
+quantedaData: Quantitative Analysis of Textual Data
 ===============================================

-An R library for managing and analyzing text, by Ken Benoit and Paul Nulty.
+Package for extra data to accompany the `quanteda` package for managing and analyzing text, by Ken Benoit and Paul Nulty.

 How to Install
 --------------